sebastian-software/effective-eslint/readme.md

 [![Sponsored by][sponsor-img]][sponsor] [![GitHub][github-license-img]][github] [![GitHub][github-stars-img]][github] [![Version][npm-version-img]][npm] [![Downloads][npm-downloads-img]][npm]

-Welcome to `@effective/eslint-config`, the one-stop-shop for all your ESLint configurations.
-Standing on the shoulders of giants, this package amalgamates the best practices and presets from renowned sources such as React, XO, ESLint-TypeScript and more, to deliver a best-of-breed ESLint configuration.
-It's designed to streamline your development process, ensuring your code is clean, efficient, and adheres to the highest standards of quality.
+Introducing `@effective/eslint-config`—your definitive ESLint configuration package.
+By synthesizing the most effective practices and presets from industry-leading sources including React, XO, and TypeScript ESLint, `Effective ESLint` offers a premier linting solution that stands on the shoulders of giants.
+This configuration is meticulously crafted to enhance your development workflow, ensuring that your code is not only clean and efficient but also meets the highest standards of coding excellence.

 [sponsor]: https://www.sebastian-software.de
 [sponsor-img]: https://badgen.net/badge/Sponsored%20by/Sebastian%20Software/c41e54